Introduction

 module, one can find molecular data for molecules belonging to the CHESHIRE database.
 Five data sets (MolecularDataSet

-objects) have been created from this database depending on the NMR data:
+objects) have been created from this database depending on the collected NMR data:

 experimental_shifts_only

-: It includes the experimental shifts (for 13C and 1H) of 105 molecules.calculated_full
+: It includes the experimental shifts (for 13C and 1H) of all 105 molecules, but no J-coupling values.calculated_full

-: It has theoretical NMR data for the 65 rigid molecules (molecules with only one conformer) of the previous set.
+: It has theoretical NMR data for a selection of rigid molecules (molecules with only one conformer) of the previous set.
 Details of the calculations can be found under thedescription

 attribute of each item (see below).combined_full

-: It contains experimental shifts and theoretical J-couplings for the rigid molecules (in this case only 60 molecules due to incomplete number of shifts inexperimental_shifts_only
+: It contains experimental shifts and theoretical J-couplings for the rigid molecules (in this case, a few more molecules were sorted out due to an incomplete number of shifts inexperimental_shifts_only

 ).- The